Higher Order Rigidity and Energy: Examples

 \section{Examples}

 In Figures~\ref{fig:k33}, \ref{fig:xnan2} and \ref{fig:sph2} we show a number of two and three dimensional frameworks and discuss their rigidity orders.
 All have $\dim{K}=1$, so their rigidity orders can efficiently be (numerically) computed by iteratively solving \eqref{eq:flex} for $(1,k)$ flexes until one is not found.
 The coordinates for these examples are given in Appendix section \ref{sec:coords}.
+The examples in Figures~\ref{fig:xnan2}(mr) and~\ref{fig:sph2}(r) were produced using an equilibrium stress based technique.
+As stresses are beyond the scope of this paper, we defer the explanation of that technique to our companion paper~\cite{HOpre}.

 The rigidity order of the frameworks in Figures~\ref{fig:k33} and ~\ref{fig:sph2} drop down to $2$ under generic affine transformations.
 The exact coordinates used here were found using a numerical optimization, and are available in Appendix~\ref{sec:coords}.